344 pp., 6.125 x 9.25, 24 halftones, notes, index

 About the Author

-Jennifer Le Zotte is lecturer of history at the University of Nevada, Reno.
+Jennifer Le Zotte is assistant professor of history and material culture at the University of North Carolina, Wilmington.

 For more information about Jennifer Le Zotte, visit the Author Page.